rqnguyen100/rqnguyen100.github.io/_projects/cam_turntable.md

     </div>
 </div>
 <div class="caption">
-    CAM Program on left and Turret Base (Turntable is purple and turntable add-on is cyan) on right.
+    CAM Program on left and Turret Base (turntable is purple and turntable add-on is cyan) on right.
 </div>